gerardrobertkirwin/gerardrobertkirwin.github.io/_posts/2019-11-06-On-The-Way-To-Work.md

 My first idea was to have two seperate maps, one with biking data and one with walking data.
 Then, I saw that the data, being presnted spatially, would probably make more sense together.
 Since I'm looking on a map, I would be more invested in how neighboring cities compare rather than the different modes.

-Next, I played with some of the leaflet options to
+Next, I played with some of the leaflet options to create the map.
+I chose to keep the cluster options on the map because I thought it was the most elegant way to zoom into sites.
+For example, if I wanted to see Portland Oregon, I would click on the circle in the northwest.

+The biggest struggle I had was with the markers themselves.
+My initial thought was to have a marker with respective bike and walk icons.
+For some reason, I was not able to get the icons on the walking markers.
+I tried a number of different methods but nothing seemed to work.
+For the sake of getting this project out in a timely fashion, I changed the markers to be color based and added a legend.

+Here is the finished product:
-<iframe src="raw.githubusercontent.com/gerardrobertkirwin/TT-Bike-Cycle-Work/master/TT%20Bike%20Cycle%20Work/commute_map.html" style="border: none; width: 800px; height: 800px"></iframe>
+<iframe src="commute_map.html" style="border: none; width: 800px; height: 800px"></iframe>

-You can check out my GitHub repository [here]() for the full code.
+You can check out my GitHub repository [here](https://github.com/gerardrobertkirwin/TT-Bike-Cycle-Work) for the full code.